-We expect all premises offering gambling to have a mechanism in place to identify vulnerable persons and to monitor and intervene where customers may be gambling beyond their means or more than they would like.
+We expect all premises offering gambling to have a mechanism in place to identify vulnerable persons and to monitor and intervene where customers may be gambling beyond their means or more than they would like or otherwise in a way that is harmful, or it is suspected it may be harmful to others who are dependent on them.
 Intervention may include raising the customer's awareness of the existence of support services and the availability of a voluntary exclusion scheme.
 However intervention may also include a counselling session and following that session potentially mandatory exclusion.

-Beyond the minimum standards outlined here, we do not wish to be overly prescriptive in how intervention shall proceed.
+Beyond the minimum standards and the objectives outlined here, we do not wish to be overly prescriptive in how intervention shall proceed.
 This is a developing area and we feel there are benefits with different operators trying out different approaches; the best of which can then be taken forward on a wider scale.